 Fees in Ohio:

 It will cost you approximately $50+ to get married in Ohio, and depending on county - Cash only.
 Some counties accept money orders.
+Call the probate court where you want to get married to verify the cost and payment procedures.

 Common Law Marriages: